fastlane/docs/docs/actions/get_version_number.md

 Key | Description | Default
 ----|-------------|--------
-  `xcodeproj` | Path to the main Xcode project to read version number from, optional.
-By default will use the first Xcode project found within the project root directory |
+  `xcodeproj` | Path to the Xcode project to read version number from, or its containing directory, optional.
+If ommitted, or if a directory is passed instead, it will use the first Xcode project found within the given directory, or the project root directory if none is passed |
   `target` | Target name, optional.
 Will be needed if you have more than one non-test target to avoid being prompted to select one |
   `configuration` | Configuration name, optional.
 Will be needed if you have altered the configurations from the default or your version number depends on the configuration selected |